Continuing Education Activity

 Deterrence and Patient Education

 Marginal biotin deficiency is common in pregnancy and could be attributable to an increased demand for biotin.
 Likewise, lactation can lead to an increased demand for biotin.
 Clinical data shows that patients with multiple sclerosis, when treated with daily biotin doses of up to 300 mg, respond positively, with a reversal in disease progression and reducing chronic disability.
 The likely mechanism is due to increased myelin production leading to increased axonal remyelination.
 Biotin may also increase energy production and decrease axonal hypoxia in multiple sclerosis.

 Enhancing Healthcare Team Outcomes

 Biotin deficiency occurs in severely malnourished children in the developed world, thus creating a global public health problem.
 Biotinidase screening should be part of the workup of infants or children showing clinical features of the disease; it is a routine part of neonatal screening in many countries.
-Management of the disorder is optimally by a pediatrician, endocrinologist, and geneticist.
-Both nursing and pharmacists should educate parents about the appropriate dosage and the need for compliance and not stop taking supplemental biotin unless they are told to stop by their clinician.
+Management of the disorder is optimally done by a pediatrician, endocrinologist, and geneticist.
+Nursing and pharmacists should educate parents about the appropriate dosage and the need for compliance and not stop taking supplemental biotin unless they are told to stop by their clinician.
 A dietician or nutritionist may also be part of the management team in the rare instances where dietary insufficiency is the etiology.
 All these disciplines need to function as an interprofessional healthcare team to manage biotin deficiency and guide the patient to an optimal outcome.
 [Level 5]

 The primary care clinicians need to follow these patients, as it often takes months to reverse the symptoms.
 For patients who remain compliant with treatment, the outcomes are good.